 While the seasonal breakfast menu is limited, it’s also excellent, especially if you are looking for a healthy breakfast in Savannah.
 (And that’s often hard to find, as Savannah is biscuits-n-gravy country, after all.)

-Try the epic Tostadas Verde (local Auspicious Baking Co. ciabatta, key lime avocado mash, house made salsa, pickled red onion, chia, hemp and pumpkin seeds) or the super beautiful Soaked Chia Porridge (organic coconut cream soaked black chia seeds, blueberry, agave nectar, toasted hemp seeds, cacao nibs, Billy’s Botanicals edible flowers).
-When they’re around, the Breakfast Burger and Lemon Poppyseed Pancakes are also insane.
-The Tostadas are what you see in the picture above.
+Try the epic Tostadas Verde (local Auspicious Baking Co. ciabatta, key lime avocado mash, house-made salsa, pickled red onion, chia, hemp, and pumpkin seeds) or the super beautiful Soaked Chia Porridge (organic coconut cream soaked black chia seeds, blueberry, agave nectar, toasted hemp seeds, cacao nibs, Billy’s Botanicals edible flowers).

 Also!
 Let us not give the Gunslinger Pancakes the praise they deserve.
 These oat milk pancakes are served with cold-smoked, organic, cultured cashew butter as well as Vermont maple syrup, and a dusting of local PERC Coffee Brazilian espresso.
 It’s divine.